Provitaonline/geoportal-data/README.md

 * news (directory) - News items
 * news/thumbs (directory) - Thumbnails associated with news items

-Collaborators on this repository are granted admin access.
+Collaborators on this repository are granted admin access in the Geoportal site.

 The data herein is under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.